fieldtensor/code-samples/README.md

 directly or tangentially.
 I left out completely unrelated subjects like quantum mechanics or general relativity.

-I don't necessarily proof read these very carefully, since they're just for my own future reference, and the important part is always the mathematics itself.
+I don't necessarily proof read these since they're just for my own future reference, and the important part is always the mathematics itself.
 There maybe a good deal of type-o's and grammatical errors.

 <a href="/rotation-about-a-vector.pdf">Rotation about a Vector</a> &mdash;
 <a href="/rotation-about-a-vector.tex">(TeX Source)</a><br>